Telfast

 Telfast contains fexofenadine hydrochloride, a non-sedating (non-drowsy) antihistamine that works to counter the effects of a chemical produced in the body called histamine.

-The medication acts on the histamine receptors to prevent the histamine from producing common symptoms of hay fever.
+The medication acts on the histamine receptors to prevent histamine from producing common symptoms of hay fever.

 How long does Telfast take to work?